MaazMS/python/Django/DOC/Part 3: Views and templates.md

 ```
 ##### Write views that actually do something

 * There way to write view but the url configuration is same i.e `polls/urls.py`
+* This is common for there way to write view.
 ```
 # polls/urls.py
 from django.urls import path